AMDEPYC/sev_component_test/README.md

 This feature can't be used if the nonVerbose flag is also raised.

 ## Automatic Virtual Machine test
 This utility tests the system's ability to launch SEV VMs.
-Using a qcow2 image created using [linux-kit](https://github.com/linuxkit/linuxkit), the tool will attempt to launch an SEV VM.
-If the VM launches, it will then test the VMs memory for encryption.
-If the VM is succesfully launched and the memory appears to be encrypted, then the auto VM test will pass.
+Using a qcow2 image created using [linux-kit](https://github.com/linuxkit/linuxkit), the tool will attempt to automatically launch a VM.
+The user can specify if they want to launch an SEV VM or an unencrypted VM for testing.
+This is meant to work as a sanity check to make sure the system is working as expected after all of the SEV component tests have passed.
+If the user decides to launch the VM with SEV, then the memory will be checked for encryption, if the memory seems to be encrypted then the test will pass.
+If the user decides to launch the vm without encryption, then the test will make sure that the memory is unencrypted, thus making sure the SEV test is not a false positive.
+The qcow2 image is not intented to be used as a full VM since it has very limited funcitonality.
+The test will not run unless the SEV part of the component test passes.

 To launch this test use the command:
 ```
-$ python ./sev_component_test/sev_component_test.py --autotest
+$ python ./sev_component_test/sev_component_test.py --autotest [sev | unencrypted]
 ```
 or
 ```
 $ python ./sev_component_test/sev_component_test.py -at
 ```

+If the entry is left blank, then the tool will perform the sev test as a default.

 Example of result:
 ```
 Running automatic test for VM encryption: